paulc/hcloud-freebsd/README.md

   configured/mounted using the user-data script.

 * If needed it is possible to grow the FS for larger instances automatically via the **userdata** script.
-It should be possible to use `rc.d/growfs` (needs `growfs_enable=YES` in `rc.conf` and the root partition to be the last partition).
-ALternatively it is posisble to use the additional space to add an additional FS (eg. for ZFS) from the `userdata` script.
-It is possible to check if the image has been installed onto a larger sized instance by running `gpart show da0 | grep -qs CORRUPT` and then `gpart recover` / `gpart add` etc.
+It should also be possible to use `rc.d/growfs` (needs `growfs_enable=YES` in `rc.conf` and the root partition to be the last partition) although I haven't tested this.

+* Alternatively it is posisble to use the additional space to add an additional FS (eg. for ZFS) from the userdata script.
+You can check if the image has been installed onto a larger sized instance by running `gpart show da0 | grep -qs CORRUPT` and then `gpart recover` / `gpart add` etc.

 * A copy of the cloud configuration parameters (split by section), the user-data script, and an installation log are saved in the /var/hcloud